 Edibles Flavors Paving the Way

-Edibles Available in Michigan
+Cannabis Edibles Available in Michigan

 Fudge is a popular Midwest treat, with locally made fudge being a staple of many family vacations around the state.
 Mackinac Island, Michigan even considers itself the fudge capitol of the world!
-Detroit Fudge is able to tap into this local trend more authentically than the bigger brands could, as the “locally sourced” component is an important consumer trend, especially with Millennials and Gen Z.
+Detroit Fudge is able to tap into this local trend more authentically than the bigger brands could.
+The “locally sourced” component is an important consumer trend, especially with Millennials and Gen Z.

-Last Updated: 5/22/2020
+Last Updated: 02/05/2021